FREE Consult: Master More - Faster - for Impressive Boards ScoresSCHEDULE CALL

 The Elephant in the Room: Lifestyle

 The obvious question behind residency competitiveness is, of course, WHY are some specialties more competitive than others?
 Yes, some specialties have fewer spots than others, limiting how many people can enter.
-And yes, no doubt there is personal affinity towards each specialty.
+And yes, no doubt there is a personal affinity towards each specialty.

 However, it would be foolish to overlook lifestyle as a significant factor determining residency competitiveness.
 Let’s look at the approximate hourly salary of each specialty.